Richmond Bridge (entry #1101)

 The third annual HELP forum was held in October at the historic Oatlands Supreme Court House thanks to our friends at the Centre for Heritage.
 We had attendees from all of the three planning regions which provided for some great discussion.

-The forum included a presentation from Southern Midlands Council Heritage Officer, Brad Williams, on the Centre for Heritage at Oatlands, including their recent initiative, the 5 x 5 x 5 project, which aims to build the capacity of youth to undertake heritage conservation, restoration and maintenance projects on community heritage assets.
+The forum included a presentation from Southern Midlands Council Heritage Officer, Brad Williams, on the Centre for Heritage at Oatlands, including their initiative, the 5 x 5 x 5 project, which aims to build the capacity of youth to undertake heritage conservation, restoration and maintenance projects on community heritage assets.

 Heritage consultant John Wadsley gave a presentation on Tasmania's gave an overview presentation on the context and history of Tasmania's war memorials, and the importance of conserving them.
 More information can be found in the Heritage Council's new publication, 'Guide to Preserving Tasmania's War Heritage'.